 Sometimes Peter comes inside the kitchen, if the door is left open.
-I suppose its good to see how the servants live.
+I suppose its good to see how the staff live.

-The other day, he continued on while we were in the garden.
-We looked across to the house, and saw him looking out at us from the front room, standing by the piano.
+The other day, he continued on into the house while we were in the garden.
+We looked across to front room patio windows, and saw him looking out at us from inside, standing by the piano.

 ‘They are so big!’ say people when they see them close up.

 And, ‘Aren’t they called herring gulls, technically?
 I read that somewhere.’
 (Yes, they are.)

 They’re not very good parents beyond the early days of survival.
 Most of their offspring are killed by foxes.
 They come down off the roof too early, before they can fly properly, and can’t get back to safety.